 The Graduate College at East Stroudsburg University offers an excellent graduate assistantship program.
-As a resource of the university, the primary purpose of the Graduate Assistantship Program is graduate assistantship program is to enhance the quality of graduate education at ESU.
+The primary purpose of the Graduate Assistantship program is to enhance the student's academic experience while pursuing their graduate degree at ESU.

-Therefore, Graduate Assistantships are available to attract the "best and brightest" prospective students to our graduate programs and to provide highly qualified graduate students with professional development experiences related to advanced learning, research, professional service, and leadership in their field of study.
+Therefore, Graduate Assistantships are available to attract the "best and brightest" prospective students to our graduate programs and to provide highly qualified graduate students with professional development experiences related to research and leadership in their field of study.

-Graduate Assistants work under the auspices of graduate faculty and administrators on academic, clinical, research, service, or leadership activities or special projects related to the field of graduate study.
-Graduate assistant appointments are awarded on a competitive basis to highly-qualified students without regard to financial need.
+Graduate assistants function under the auspices of graduate faculty on academic, clinical, research, or leadership activities or special projects related to the field of graduate study.
+Graduate assistant appointments are awarded on a competitive basis to highly qualified students without regard to financial need.

 Therefore, the awarding of a Graduate Assistantship is an honor as well as a scholarship.
-The Graduate College is the designated unit on campus to officially offer Graduate Assistantships to students, based upon the recommendation of an academic department or other unit.
+The Graduate College is the designated unit on campus to officially offer Graduate Assistantships to students, based upon the recommendation of an academic department.